Going big:

 we've discussed over and over again in the other Narnia threads.
 If reading Milton and Dante and Graham Greene bother you, skip Narnia.

-― dentist looking too comfortable singing the blues (hardcore dilettante), Friday, 17 January 2025 19:26 (one month ago) link
+― dentist looking too comfortable singing the blues (hardcore dilettante), Friday, 17 January 2025 19:26 (four months ago)

 If reading Milton and Dante and Graham Greene bother you, skip Narnia.